Fish stocking: Benefits of stocking

-Stocking fish provides a variety of benefits to society.
+Stocking fish provides various benefits to society.
 Fishing is a popular pastime, with 101.6 million Americans over 16 years old participating in wildlife-related activities such as fishing and hunting.
 Additionally, a report by the U.S. Department of the Interior recorded an 8% increase in angling participation between 2011 and 2016.
 In 2017, just over 49 million Americans participated in some form of fishing, of which 11.9 million were youth.
 Most anglers even fish between four and eleven times per year, with some reporting over 100 trips.
 Adding fish to public lakes and streams makes fishing more fun, especially for young anglers.
 Fishing also provides Americans the opportunity to enjoy nature in solitude and escape from their busy lives.
 It is a form of exercise and a great way to bond with friends and family; fishing has also been linked to increased patience among children.
 According to a survey by the Outdoor Foundation, 60.3% of fishermen report fishing as a means of getting exercise, 59.1% report fishing to bond with family, and 51.2% report fishing to be close to nature and observe the scenery.
 Some of the fish caught are also large, providing a source of nutrition to successful fishermen.
 Roughly 40% of fishermen eat the fish they catch, according to a survey by the Outdoor Foundation.
 Stocking can also restore threatened, endangered, or native fish species.
 The Union for Conservation of Nature's red list of endangered species has 1,414 species of fish that are at risk of extinction.
 Stocking them into lakes, rivers, and streams can support existing populations that are threatened and reduce the number of endangered or extirpated species.
 Many of the fish commonly used for stocking also have low reproductive rates and tend to be overfished if not stocked annually.
 Moreover, as stocked fish tend to contain larger trophy fish, many anglers are more willing to pay for a fishing license, meaning state fishing departments have more revenue to spend on natural resource management and conservation efforts.
 In 2018, there were roughly 30 million paid license holders in the US, grossing $720 million that year.